GurraT/Totebo-Trading/README.md

 - A requirement.txt file for running app.py was set up, writing following statement in the gitpod terminal "pip3 freeze --local > requirements.txt"
 - After setting up the requirement file a Procfile was constructing telling Heroku that app.py was used as the main file for running the website, this was done via running following command in the gitpod terminal "echo web: python app.py > Procfile"
 ### To be able to connect the MongoDB Atlas to Heroku following step was conducted
-- In the Heroku "Setting" the same information as in the env.py was set up
+- In the Heroku under "Setting" the same information as in the env.py was set up
 _____________________________
     os.environ.setdefault("IP", "0.0.0.0")
     os.environ.setdefault("PORT", "5000")